andrewyao16/andrewyao16.github.io/_pages/blog.md

 #### Future Directions

-I plan to explore how KAN can be integrated into atmospheric chemistry models like CESM to improve both accuracy and interpretability of aerosol and chemistry parameterizations.
+I plan to explore how KAN can be integrated into atmospheric chemistry and climate models, like CESM and GEOS-Chem, to improve both accuracy and interpretability of aerosol and chemistry parameterizations.

 ---